Charlie Work

-"Charlie Work" is the fourth episode of the tenth season of the American television sitcom It's Always Sunny in Philadelphia.
-Featuring an uninterrupted ten-minute long shot, the episode garnered critical acclaim from critics and fans and is considered one of the best episodes of the show.
-Contrary to popular belief, the episode is not a tribute to Birdman, which had not come out when the episode was written and being shot.
+In the episode, Charlie struggles to get the bar ready for a surprise health inspection of Paddy's Pub as the rest of the Gang prepares a chicken-and-steaks airline mile scam.
+Featuring an uninterrupted ten-minute long take, the episode garnered critical acclaim from critics and fans and is considered one of the best episodes of the show.
+Contrary to popular belief, the episode is not a tribute to Birdman, which had not come out when the episode was written and being shot, but rather "Who Goes There", the fourth episode of the first season of True Detective, which featured a similar seven-minute long shot.